Faith S. Hochberg: Career

 Hochberg was a special assistant to the Chairman of the United States Securities and Exchange Commission in 1976.
 She was in private practice in Newark from 1977 to 1983.
 She was an Assistant United States Attorney for the District of New Jersey from 1983 to 1987.
 From 1987 to 1990 she was in private practice with Cole, Schotz, Bernstein, Meisel and Forman in Hackensack.
 She was a senior deputy chief counsel for the Office of Thrift Supervision in the United States Department of the Treasury from 1990 to 1993, and was a Deputy Assistant Secretary for Law Enforcement in the Department of Treasury from 1993 to 1994.

 Faith was the first woman to be appointed to the US attorney of New Jersey.
 She was assigned to several high-profile cases including the Unabomer case until Robert Cleary assumed her role in 1999.

 Federal judicial service

 In 1994, Hochberg was named United States Attorney for the District of New Jersey, serving until 1999.
 She was nominated by President Bill Clinton on April 22, 1999, to a seat on the United States District Court for the District of New Jersey vacated by Joseph H. Rodriguez.
 She was confirmed by the United States Senate on November 10, 1999, and received her commission on November 15, 1999.
 She retired from active service on March 6, 2015.

 Post judicial service

-Since March of 2015, she has offered mediation and arbitration services through her company Hochberg ADR.
+Since March 2015, she has offered mediation and arbitration services through her company Hochberg ADR.